citusdata/django-multitenant/docs/source/django_rest_integration.rst

-Using with Django Rest Framwork
+Using with Django Rest Framework
 =================================

 1. Add ``'django_multitenant.middleware.MultitenantMiddleware'`` to the ``MIDDLEWARE`` list in your ``settings.py`` file: